MartinMuzatko/Cube2Mapping/README.md

 #3.
 Layout

 Creating a layout is the first step for beginning a project.
-You may have an idea in beforehand about the theme, look or feel, but it is by no means mandatory.
+You maybe have already an elaborate idea in beforehand about the theme, look or feel of the map.
+But this is not mandatory, most of the maps need only a tin impulse of an idea to get started.

 Some of my casual created maps that had no theme or concept intended became a Deathmatch map.
-It is very flexible, depending on how the map works without any details or color.
+It is very flexible, depending on how the map works without any details or textures.
 We will go through the creation step by step.
 We have to know a few little things before we get started.

+It is important to NOT start with the details, because those need time.
+Even worse, you are probably not able to create a consistent style throughout the map.
+And worst, you tend to lose motivation early because you focus on things that willn not show much of a progress.
+Keep that in mind.

 ##Game mechanics

 Every game has its unique set of rules.
 Consisting out of some constants like gravity, gamespeed, jumpheight and other stuff that creates the concept of the game itself.
 So unfortunatly you can't just make up your own rules in your world, you got to adapt to the existing gameplay and create layouts that utilize these constants.
 But there are a lot of other things that influence the gameplay.
 We have to take care of these entities, Which are weapons, different kinds of gamemodes, jumppads, teleports and a lot more.
 We will discover later what exactly can make or create a layout.

-Sauerbraten got a very fast gameplay.
+Sauerbraten's gameplay is very fast.
 It is hard to create a Battlefield-similar game experience.
 Instead, Sauerbraten is known for its need for quick reflexes.
 Having enough room is important.
 Talking about every single room or corridor within the level.
+Of course you can add smaller cable canals or vents, but they are to avoid as they are only for fooling around with other people.
+(Most of the times)

 ##Building on the grid